hurlab/richCluster/README.md

 <img src="https://github.com/user-attachments/assets/f5c857bc-8547-445f-be15-b9a1102f76f4" width="500" height="auto">

-The user can supply a list of enrichment results, and simply run `cluster()` with certain options to return a `ClusterResult` named list object which is all you need to pass in order to the various visualization functions.
+The user can supply a list of enrichment results and simply run `cluster()` with certain options to return a `ClusterResult` named list object, which is all you need to pass to the various visualization functions.

 ## Clustering
 The goal of the richCluster package is to simplify the workflow of clustering biological terms across multiple enrichment results.

-- For instance, if a user has 3 different enrichment data corresponding to the same mouse at different stages of a disease and wants to directly compare those results side by side.
+- For instance, if a user has 3 different enrichment data corresponding to the same mouse at different stages of a disease, and wants to directly compare those results side by side.

 Our `cluster()` function accepts any arbitrary number of enrichment results in a list, and then will cluster different `$Term` rows together based on how many shared genes they have in the `$GeneID` column.